Derby Line–Stanstead Border Crossing: United States station

 The station was formally opened in 1932, when the main building was completed.
 It is one of several standardized inspection station layouts developed by the United States Treasury Department, and was the largest and most architecturally sophisticated of those built in Vermont in the 1930s.
 It was built as part of a program to improve border security developed to respond to increased use of the automobile, increased illegal border crossing, and smuggling related to Prohibition.
 The principal alterations to the building have been to the northern half of the ground floor, to accommodate the new use as a post office.

 Prior to 1932, U.S. Customs operated out of an office in a hotel that was located adjacent to the current border station.
 In the 1920s, Customs and Immigration offices were located in a rented home.

 Canadian station

 The current Canada border station was built in 1970.
 The former Canada border station still stands adjacent to it, and functions as a restaurant.

+The streets of the little town of Stanstead were, in the past, connected to the streets of Derby on the U.S. side.
+All local streets are now gated in one fashion or another, so traffic must pass through the one port on Main Street.
+The Canadian name for the port was once Rock Island.

+In terms of operations, U.S. hours of operation are from 8am to 8pm, 7 days a week while Canada operates 24/7.
+There are no commercial services offered at this border crossing.
+Also, near this station Canada has installed an automated security barrier.
+Vehicles heading towards the U.S. have to make a brief stop.
+When a sensor detects the presence of a vehicle, the barrier will automatically open to allow the vehicle to advance to the Derby line (Highway 5) crossing in Vermont.